Efficient Bernoulli factory MCMC for intractable posteriors: Abstract

 \section{Abstract}

-Accept-reject based Markov chain Monte Carlo (MCMC) algorithms have traditionally {utilised acceptance functions that can be explicitly written as} a function of the ratio of the target density at the two contested points.
+Accept-reject based Markov chain Monte Carlo (MCMC) algorithms have traditionally {utilised acceptance probabilities that can be explicitly written as} a function of the ratio of the target density at the two contested points.
 This feature is rendered almost useless in Bayesian posteriors with unknown functional forms.
 We introduce a new family of MCMC acceptance probabilities that has the distinguishing feature of not being a function of the ratio of the target density at the two points.
-We present two efficient and stable Bernoulli factories that generate events within this class of acceptance probabilities.
+We present two stable Bernoulli factories that generate events within this class of acceptance probabilities.
+The efficiency of our methods rely on obtaining reasonable local upper or lower bounds on the target density and we present two classes of problems where such bounds are viable: Bayesian inference for diffusions and MCMC on constrained spaces.
 The resulting \textit{portkey Barker's} algorithms are exact and computationally more efficient that the current state-of-the-art.